M1chaelGuerrer0/Hotel_Project/README.md

 * Override everything within the project with our files
 * On MySQL, create a schema called “hoteldb”.
 * Add the Database Navigator plugin on IntelliJ (Found under settings and plugins.)
-* Install mysql-connector-j-9.2.0.jar and put it under modules (Under Project structure under dependencies)
+* Extract mysql-connector-j-9.2.0.jar and put it under modules (Under Project structure under dependencies)
 * Go to the DB Navigator at the top of the screen and create a connection called hoteldb_connection and change the database to hoteldb.
 * You need to put your MySQL user (default is root) and use your MySQL password.
 * Test the connection, and it should be successful.